Surface bundles and the section conjecture: The primary and secondary Morita classes

 \subsection{Vanishing of $o_1$}

 We now discuss certain situations where the classes $o_1, o_1^{\text{\'et}}, o_{1, \text{\'et}}^{(p)}$ vanish for geometric reasons, and some consequences of this vanishing for $o_2$.
-We first record the following fundamental property of $o_1$: \begin{proposition} Let $g>2$ be an integer. \begin{enumerate} \item Let $E\to B$ be a fibration with fiber $\Sigma_g$, associated to a (homotopy class) of maps $f: B\to \mathscr{M}_g$.
+We first record the following fundamental property of $o_1$: \begin{proposition} Let $g>2$ be an integer. \begin{enumerate} \item Let $E\to B$ be a fibration with fiber $\Sigma_g$, associated to a map $f: B\to \mathscr{M}_g$.
 Then $f^*o_1=0$ if and only if central extension obtained by pulling back sequence (\ref{seq:abelianized-Birman}) along the map $f_*: \pi_1(B)\to \text{Mod}(g)$ splits. \item Let $C$ be a smooth projective curve of genus $g$ over a field $k$ of characteristic $0$, associated to a map $\on{Spec}(k)\to \mathscr{M}_{g,k}$.
 Then the natural exact sequence splits if and only if $o_{1, \text{\'et}}|_k$ vanishes. \item Let $C$ be a smooth projective curve of genus $g$ over a field $k$ of characteristic $p>0$, associated to a map $\on{Spec}(k)\to \mathscr{M}_{g,k}$.
 Then the natural exact sequence splits if and only if $o^{(p)}_{1, \text{\'et}}|_k$ vanishes. \end{enumerate} \end{proposition} \begin{proof} Immediate from the definition and functoriality of the sequences above. \end{proof} We now deduce some vanishing properties of $o_1$. \begin{proposition} Let $R$ be a Noetherian complete local ring with maximal ideal $\mathfrak{m}$, residue field $R/\mathfrak{m}=k$ and fraction field $K$.
-Let $C/R$ be a projective curve with $C_K$ smooth and $C_k$ semistable of compact type.
+Let $C/R$ be a projective curve with $C_K$ smooth of genus $g$ and $C_k$ semistable of compact type.
 Suppose $C_k(k)$ is non-empty.
-Then if the residue characteristic of $R$ is zero, $o_{1, \text{\'et}}|_K$ is zero.
-If the residue characteristic is $p>0$, then the image of $o_{1, \text{\'et}}^{(p)}$ under the map is zero. \end{proposition} \begin{proof} We give the proof if the characteristic of $k$ is zero; the proof in positive residue characteristic is essentially identical, though more notationally involved.
+If the residue characteristic of $R$ is zero, then $o_{1, \text{\'et}}|_K$ is zero. \end{proposition} \begin{proof} We give the proof if the characteristic of $k$ is zero; the proof in positive residue characteristic is essentially identical, though more notationally involved.
 Let $\overline{K}$ be an algebraic closure of $K$ and $\overline{k}$ an algebraic closure of $k$.
 Let $\bar x$ be a $\overline{K}$-point of $C_K$ and $\bar\xi$ a specialization of $\bar x$.
 Then there is a commutative diagram of specialization maps

 Now consider the quotient diagram